 You can often arrange for an alternate delivery address or a pickup by contacting the carrier.
 However, once it’s on the truck and heading for your doorstep, it’s probably too late.

-What eCommerce companies need to know about tracking packages
+What ecommerce companies need to know about tracking packages

-Customers aren’t the only ones that need to track eCommerce deliveries.
-Your eCommerce business needs to be able to track down packages to help troubleshoot for your customers.
 You might also want to run a report with tracking data to determine how long your orders take to get to your customers.
 That can point you toward ways to improve your logistics operations, perhaps by adding new warehouse locations so your packages travel through fewer shipping zones.

 At Red Stag Fulfillment, we specialize in helping eCommerce companies grow by optimizing order fulfillment.
-Let us know what your shipping and delivery challenges are, and we’ll tell you how we can help.